top of page

 NOTE: This song was pre-released as part of a collab with Anitta in September 2023.
-This version includes a verse sung by Hueningkai and Yeonjun (highlighted below) in place of Anitta's verse from the original collaboration.
+The TXT version which was included in 'The Name Chapter: FREEFALL' includes a verse sung by Hueningkai and Yeonjun (highlighted below) in place of Anitta's verse from the original collaboration.

 LYRICS